-Tax-Exempt Commercial Paper (A Type of Tax-Exempt Security)
+Commercial Paper (A Type of Corporate Debt Security)

-Tax-exempt commercial paper is an obligation issued by a tax-exempt issuer with a maturity of generally less than nine months.
-Tax-exempt issuers may issue commercial paper to pay for current expenditures or other permissible activities.
-Tax-exempt issuers may constantly reissue their commercial paper and use the proceeds (or other sources) to repay maturing paper.
-If the tax-exempt issuer cannot continue to obtain liquidity in this fashion, and if there is not another available source of liquidity, its commercial paper may default or there may be a reduction in payments received in repayment of the tax-exempt commercial paper.
+Commercial paper is an issuer's obligation with a maturity of less than nine months.
+Companies typically issue commercial paper to pay for current expenditures.
+Most issuers constantly reissue their commercial paper and use the proceeds (or bank loans) to repay maturing paper.
+If the issuer cannot continue to obtain liquidity in this fashion, its commercial paper may default.
+The short maturity of commercial paper generally reduces both the market and credit risks as compared to other debt securities of the same issuer.